-This may be achieved by using slotted gutters, oversized gutters and downpipes, locating the gutter so that it is below the top edge of the fascia or the installation of rainwater heads with overflow slots.
+This may be achieved by using overflow measures, oversized gutters and downpipes, locating the gutter so that it is below the top edge of the fascia or the installation of rainwater heads with overflows.

 The installation of downpipes, especially near valley gutters, are designed to ensure rainwater from areas on the roof that have concentrated water flows perform adequately.
 If downpipe spacings are to be increased, allowance for overflow should be considered.